RobertMrowiec/nfl-mobile/README.md

 To run tests, please follow these steps:
    1. Go to https://expo.dev/tools#client
    2. Click "Apple .ipa archive" in the following text: "Download the Android .apk archive or the Apple .ipa archive.".
 It should start a download
    3. Unzip the downloaded file.
-Rename it to Exponent.app.
+Rename it to Exponent.app
    4. Put this file (Exponent.app) into the /bin directory in this repository.
 If /bin directory does not exists - create it in main directory (in same place where you have in. 'types', 'e2e', 'components', 'app' directories.
    5. Run the following command in the terminal: `npx expo prebuild` - it will create /ios and /android directories
    6. Run the following command in the terminal: `npx detox build --configuration ios.sim.release` - it will create a release build of the application. (it might take a while)